Consistent estimation of a mean planar curve modulo similarities: Group structure and Generalized Procrustes Analysis

 However, one of the main differences between the approach developed in this paper and GPA is the choice of the normalization of the data.
-In GPA, the deformation parameters $\hat{h}_{1},\ldots,\hat{h}_{J} $ are computed so that the full Procrustes sample mean $\hat{\Y}_{F}$ belongs to the pre-shape sphere $\S^{k}_{2}$, see the constraint appearing in \eqref{eq:fullProcrustes}.
+In GPA, the deformation parameters $\hat{h}_{1},\ldots,\hat{h}_{J} $ are computed so that the full Procrustes sample mean $\hat{\Y}_{F}$ belongs to the pre-shape sphere $\S^{k}_{2}$, see the constraint appearing in \eqref{eq:Procmean}.
 Therefore, the computation of $ \hat{h}_{1},\ldots,\hat{h}_{J} $ is somewhat independent of any assumption on the true parameters $(\Aa^*,\balpha^*,\b^*)$ in model \eqref{eq:perturbmodel}.
 In this paper, to ensure the well-posedness of the problem \eqref{def.estimateurs}, we chose to compute the estimator $( \hat\Aa^\lambda,\hat\balpha^\lambda,\hat\b\vphantom{\b}^\lambda)$ by minimizing the matching criterion \eqref{def.Mlambda} on the constrained set $\bTheta_0$.
-The choice of the constraints in $\bTheta_0$ is motivated by the hypothesis that the true deformation paremeters $(\Aa^*,\balpha^*,\b^*)$ in \eqref{eq:perturbmodel} have zero expectation.
-Another main difference in our approach is the smoothing of the data before applying a Procrustean procedure.
+The choice of the constraints in $\bTheta_0$ is motivated by the hypothesis that the true deformation parameters $(\Aa^*,\balpha^*,\b^*)$ in \eqref{eq:perturbmodel} are centered around the identity.